-- 3. He that is the God of peace, is the God of patience.
-This is my great fear, that though God gives, yet I shall break my peace; the God of peace with me? oh! this is he whom I dishonour, and disoblige daily; by my distrusts, discontents, impatiencies, murmurings; and what peace to fuch an heart? what peace, fo long as fuch unbelief; fo much iniquity as I find daily within me, remains upon me?
-Will he, with whom no iniquity can dwell, dwell in that heart, where there is fo much iniquity, by which he is provoked every day; but he that is the God of peace, is also the God of patience! who tho' he will not bear the iniquities of his adverfaries, yet he will bear much with the infirmities of his people.
-Pfal. lxxxix.
-30. &c. ' If his children forfake my law, and walk not in my judgments; if they break my statutes and keep not my commandments; then will I visit their transgressions with a rod, and their iniquities with stripes.
-Nevertheless, my loving-kindness will I not utterly take from him, nor fuffer my faithfulness to fail.' - 4.
-He that is the God of peace, is the God of hope.
+3. He that is the God of peace, is the God of patience.
+This is my great fear, that though God gives, yet I shall break my peace.
+The God of peace with me!
+Oh! this is he whom I dishonour, and disoblige daily, by my distrusts, discontents, impatiences, murmurings; and what peace to such an heart? what peace, so long as such unbelief,-so much iniquity as I find daily within me, remains upon me?
+Will he, with whom no iniquity can dwell, dwell in that heart, where there is so much iniquity, by which he is provoked every day?
+But he that is the God of peace, is also the God of patience: who though he will not bear the iniquities of his adversaries, yet he will bear much with the infirmities of his people: Ps. lxxxix.
+30, &c., "If his children forsake my law, and walk not in my judgments; if they break my statutes, and keep not my commandments: then will I visit their transgressions with a rod, and their iniquities with stripes.
+Nevertheless, my loving-kindness will I not utterly take from him, nor suffer my faithfulness to fail."

+4. He that is the God of peace, is the God of hope.
 I have no peace in possession, whatever there be in the promise.
-I live in the sire, am born a man of contention.
-What likelihood is there, that I should ever live to see a good day? my comforts are broken, my estate is lost, my liberty is gone; friends I have none, enemies I have many, and mighty.
-I dwell in Mesech, I have my habitation in the tents of Kedar; I am for peace they are for war; whither ever I look, round about me, before me, behind me, on the right hand or on the lest, all speak trouble and terror to me.
-I have no peace; what, nor no hope of peace, neither? where is thy God, man? hast thou a God in thee, and yet no hope in thee? the God of peace, and yet no peace! the God of hope, and yet no hope! the God of hope will yet fill thee with joy and peace in believing, Rom. xv.
-13. 'Why art thou cast down, O my soul, and why art thou disquieted within me? hope in God, for I shall yet praise him, who is the help of my countenance, and my God.'
-Psal. xiii.

-11. The God of hope will open a window of hope in the darkest times, a door of hope in the most desperate cases.
+I live in the fire,-am born a man of contention.
+What likelihood is there that I should ever live to see a good day?
+My comforts are broken, my estate is lost, my liberty is gone; friends I have none, enemies I have many, and mighty; I dwell in Mesech, I have my habitation in the tents of Kedar; I am for peace, they are for war; wherever I look, round about me, before me, behind me, on the right hand, or on the left, all speaks trouble and terror to me.
+I have no peace.
+What, nor no hope of peace, neither?
+Where is thy God, man? hast thon a God in thee, and yet no hope in thee?
+The God of peace, and yet no peace! the God of lieving," Rom. xv.
+13. "Why art thou east down, O my soul, and why art thou disquieted within me? hope in God, for I shall yet praise him, who is the health of my countenance, and my God," Ps. xliii.
+5. The God of hope will open a window of hope in the darkest times, a door of hope in the most desperate cases.
 The God of hope will bear up the spirits of his saints, in hope against hope; and this hope will never disappoint them.
-It shall never be said, there is no peace, there is no hope, till it can be said, there is no God in Israel.
+It shall never be said, there is no peace, there is no hope, till it can be said there is no God in Israel.

-But how, or in what fense, is it to be understood, that this God of peace will be with us.

-I answer in three particulars.
+But how, or in what sense, is it to be understood, that this God of peace will be with us?-I answer in three particulars: